globaldothealth/adtl/docs/specification.md

   * *common* (optional): Specifies common mappings that are applied to every if-block in a *kind*=*oneToMany* table.

+### Optional fields

 * **defs**: Definitions that can be referred to elsewhere in the schema
+* **defaultDateFormat**: Default source date format, applied to all fields with either "date_" / "_date" in the field name or that have format date set in the JSON schema

 ## Validation